-Tundra was born in April 2009 at a “mill” type breeding facility in Wisconsin and it’s unknown how many litters of puppies she’s had.
+Tundra was born in April 2009 at a “mill” type breeding facility in Wisconsin, and it is unknown how many litters of puppies she has had.
 The facility came under the scrutiny of county Animal Control and the state Department of Natural Resources when it was found to be illegally breeding and selling wolf dogs.
 Conditions at the facility were awful.
-The animals were infested with worms and Tundra may have delivered her last litter of pups outside with only a leaning wooden pallet for shelter.
+The animals were infested with worms, and Tundra may have delivered her last litter of pups outside with only a leaning wooden pallet for shelter.
 Through the efforts of many compassionate people and their organizations, Tundra’s future would be brighter than her past.

-A concerned DNR warden contacted The Grey Wolf of Central WI Wolfdog Rescue about the breeding facility.
-The Grey Wolf had previously rescued several animals sold by that breeder, one of them being a beautiful black son of Tundra’s.
-The Rescue collaborated with the county ACO and DNR to work with the breeder, but by April 2011 it was evident the breeder would ultimately be shut down.
-They needed to pull Tundra and the other 4 remaining animals.
+A concerned DNR warden contacted The Grey Wolf Central WI Wolfdog Rescue about the breeding facility.
+The Rescue had previously rescued several animals sold by that breeder, one of them being a beautiful black son of Tundra’s.
+The Rescue collaborated with the county ACO and DNR to work with the breeder, but by April 2011, it was evident the breeder would ultimately be shut down.
+They needed to pull Tundra and the other four remaining animals.
 An organization that raises funds for spay/neuter, “Save A Dog”, offered to pay for the entire vetting costs including spay/neuter for all five animals.
 The Grey Wolf Rescue only had room for one animal.
 Tundra and the other three were taken in by a foster family who had previously helped Tundra’s son.
-Tundra lived in, and was dearly loved by the foster home for approximately 2 years.
+Tundra lived in, and was dearly loved by, the foster home for approximately two years.

 In early November 2013, W.O.L.F. experienced the heartbreaking loss of our beloved Renata.
-Her companion Sigmund was especially distraught as she was the second companion he’d lost in less than a year.
-The Grey Wolf Rescue brought Tundra to our attention and we felt she’d be perfect for Siggy.
+Her companion Sigmund was especially distraught, as she was the second companion that he had lost in less than a year.
+The Grey Wolf Rescue brought Tundra to our attention, and we felt she would be perfect for Siggy.
 Tundra seemed to sense W.O.L.F. was her forever home as soon as she arrived.
 She and Sigmund initially greeted one another with wagging tails through the fence, and when the gate opened, Tundra gave Siggy a human-style hug with her front legs around his neck.
 She quickly warmed up to the people and animals around her.
-She was super enthusiastic about treats and scent-rubbing on humans.
+She was super enthusiastic about getting treats and scent-rubbing on humans.
 Tundra carried and protected her stuffed toys as though they were her puppies.
 Sigmund was very protective of her.

-Trigger and Spartacus were very interested in their neighbors Sigmund and Tundra.
+Tundra’s neighbors Trigger and Spartacus were very interested in Sigmund and Tundra.
 They decided to take matters into their own paws and found a way to climb the fence and become a foursome.
 Tundra was overjoyed to have younger companions who could keep up with her energy and love of play.
-Sigmund was frequently the odd man out, and W.O.L.F. made the decision to move him to another enclosure where he would be less stressed by the high energy trio.
+Sigmund was frequently the odd man out, and W.O.L.F. made the decision to move him to another enclosure where he would be less stressed by the high-energy trio.
 He was placed with Pride after she lost her companion Lance.